Is it a Muscle Cramp or Muscle Strain?

 • Grade III Strain: Severe injury that can cause disability.
 Often patients complain of muscle spasm, swelling and significant bruising.

-In her case, knowing the amount of dancing she had been doing as well as knowing her the wonky diet of a 13 year old girl, I could immediate deduce that she had cramps from overly exerting her body and not properly ‘fueling’ it to accommodate the demands of rigorous exercise.
+In her case, knowing the amount of dancing she had been doing as well as knowing her the wonky diet of a teen ager, I could immediate deduce that she had cramps from over exerting her body and not properly ‘fueling’ it to accommodate the demands of rigorous exercise.
 When we do not provide adequate nutrients for our body, our body will begin to shut down in the form of cramping.
 We see this often in athletes who are exercising in intense heat or extreme conditions such a marathon.
-Hence our constant preaching’s to runners about proper nutrition when training for a marathon being MORE important than the mileage they run.
+Hence our constant preaching to runners about proper nutrition when training for a marathon being MORE important than the mileage they run.
 If not observed soon enough, the body will go into survival mode and slowly start to cramp up more and more.
 It can become a very unpleasant experience where an IV and ice packs are the only means of slowing this process down.
 Eventually, a single calf cramp can spread and lead to the quads and hamstrings cramping, then into the upper torso.
 If not treated quickly, could lead to some serious problems.

 This is why it is always important to have a firm grasp on your fitness and nutrition levels at all times when increasing your training or training in new conditions.
 Don’t forget that your body will perform provided that you properly fuel it to do so.